 NASA Staff Protocols

-- All NASA staff working indoors or outside potentially in close proximity to participants or other staff members must wear a face covering or mask.
+- Unvaccinated NASA staff working indoors or outside potentially in close proximity to participants or other staff members should wear a face covering or mask.

-- Any lines that may form during the event for participants or staff should be planned for ahead of time to ensure 6-foot distancing guidelines can be maintained.
+- Any lines that may form during the event for participants or staff should be planned for ahead of time to allow 6-foot distancing guidelines for the unvaccinated.
 This can include the lunch line to order food, driver info, etc.